pudly/schmopera-hugo/content/articles/littleknown-gems-ariane-et-bachus.md

 ---
-title: ""Little-known gems": Ariane et Bachus"
+title: "&quot;Little-known gems&quot;: Ariane et Bachus"
 ---

 ## What do you find is unique about Marais' setting of the Ariadne myth?